-Many of us would be completely and utterly lost without our closest girlfriends.
-Who would we turn to for sage career advice?
-Who would offer guidance on our personal and work relationships?
-Who would tell us, no, we actually can’t pull off that highly daring fashion risk?
-Today, show your girlfriends how much they really mean to you with a small gift, homemade meal, or even a sweet, handmade card.
+Some women would be completely and utterly lost without their closest girlfriends.
+Today, show your girlfriends how much they mean to you with a small gift, homemade meal, or even a sweet handmade card.
 After years of judgment-free advice, hilarious jokes, and fun times, they've certainly earned it.

 02 of 31

-It turns out there is a way to make ice cream even better—you just have to smash it between two soft, gooey cookies.
-Whether you prefer your ice cream sandwiches homemade or store-bought, plain with chocolate cookies or a little bit more inventive (cereal cookie ice cream sandwiches, anyone?), we say today’s a pretty good day to indulge.
-It is a national holiday, after all.
+It turns out there is a way to make ice cream even better: Smash it between two soft cookies.
+Whether you prefer your ice cream sandwiches homemade or store-bought, vanilla with chocolate cookies or something a bit more inventive, today’s a good day to indulge in this cool treat.

 03 of 31

 Aug.
 3: National Watermelon Day

 Thanks to it being around 92% water, watermelon is tasty and refreshing on a hot summer day.
 In honor of National Watermelon Day, cut yourself some pieces of this pink fruit.
 And look up some recipes that use the melon, such as watermelon lemonade or watermelon feta salad, for a refreshing summer treat.